Show of hands on immigrant health care belies a thorny issue

 Of the 10 million to 11 million immigrants in the country without legal permission, many appear to have private coverage.
 The Kaiser Family Foundation estimates that roughly 4 million people are uninsured because of immigration status, while the Migration Policy Institute has a higher number, nearly 6 million.
 Both are nonpartisan research organizations.

-Other Democrats say program design could lead to broader public acceptance.
-"If it is clear that they are paying for it, they could be getting basic care and avoid being in the emergency room at taxpayer expense," said Rep. Ro Khanna, D-Calif.

-The issue has been considered so politically sensitive that the "Medicare for All" bills in Congress don't directly deal with it.
-Instead legislation from Vermont Sen. Bernie Sanders and a similar bill in the House call for covering every U.S. "resident," and they delegate the secretary of Health and Human Services to define that term in a regulation.

-The bills also call for measures to deter immigration for the "sole purpose" of getting free medical care.
-That implicitly acknowledges that health care benefits could wind up encouraging more immigrants.
+Opponents of covering unauthorized immigrants say it will only encourage more migration — a potential problem supporters of the idea have acknowledged.
+The Medicare for All bills call for measures to deter immigration for the "sole purpose" of getting free medical care.

 "Adopting subsidized major health care programs for illegal aliens serves as the ultimate 'pull factor' for migrants and would exacerbate our nation's border crisis," said R.J.
 Hauman of the Federation for American Immigration Reform, which supports curbs on immigration.

-"Both Hillary Clinton and Barack Obama would be to the right of all current (Democratic) candidates on this issue," he added.

 Cost is another factor.
-Hauman said the coverage would be a new "multi-billion dollar" expense for taxpayers.
+Hauman said it would be a new "multi-billion dollar" expense for taxpayers.
 However, independent experts at the Kaiser Foundation and Migration Policy say there's no authoritative number because the question hasn't been rigorously researched.

 Randy Capps, a senior researcher with the Migration Policy Institute, said immigrants living in the country illegally are generally a younger population, so bringing them into the private insurance system could also help with costs.

-"Undocumented immigrants are disproportionately young and healthy," said Capps.
+"Undocumented immigrants are disproportionately young and healthy," Capps said.
 "From the point of view of providing preventive and primary care to a large group of people who are younger and healthier now but might get sicker later, it makes sense."